AcubeSAT/ecss-services/docs/index.rst

 ..
 Documentation master file, created by Sphinx
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
-In this file you can include your User Docs and structure the Webpage Menu
+In this file you can include your User Docs and structure the Webpage Menu.
+Doxygen docs are included through exhale (.exhaleTmp/library_root)

-Welcome to ECSS's documentation!
+ECSS Servies documentation
 ================================

 .. toctree::